Chris de Vos

+On a yearly basis he can be found playing sets at the countries premier festivals including Rocking the Daisies, Earthdance, the Loeries, Kinky Disco and his own, co-founded boutique fest Wolfkop Weekender.
 Among the endless list of international DJ’s Marshall has played alongside are Seth Troxler, Henrik Schwarz, Âme, Dixon, Max Cooper, Richard Dormeister, Bruno Pronsato, Carl Craig, Tim Sweeny, Lemon Jelly, Metro Area and Tale of Us.

 As a producer he has original material released on labels around the world, and has enjoyed a prolific career as a remixer, remixing the like of Goldfish, Alt-J, Lady M, We Set Sail and Original Swimming Party.

 Ukudlala Beach | Friday | 17:30 PM - 19.30 PM